Turkey–United States relations: Soviet Union (Missile Crisis)

-Cyprus Emergency
+Greece (Cyprus, Johnson letter)

 The Cyprus Emergency was a conflict fought in British Cyprus between 1955 and 1959.
 The National Organisation of Cypriot Fighters (EOKA), a Greek Cypriot right-wing nationalist guerrilla organisation, began an armed campaign in support of ending British colonial rule and enabling the unification of Cyprus and Greece (Enosis) in 1955.
-Opposition to Enosis from Turkish Cypriots led to the formation of the Turkish Resistance Organisation (TMT) in support of the partition of Cyprus.
-In the mid-1960s relations worsened between Greek and Turkish communities on Cyprus.
+Opposition to Enosis among Turkish Cypriots led to the formation of the Turkish Resistance Organisation (TMT) in support of the partition of Cyprus and in the mid-1960s relations worsened between Greek and Turkish communities on Cyprus.
 Britain wanted to hand the crisis and a peacekeeping role to either NATO or UN forces.
 US President Lyndon B. Johnson tried to prevent a Turkish invasion of Cyprus and war between them.
-American diplomat George Ball found Archbishop Makarios, president of Cyprus, difficult to deal with, as he commonly rejected advice.
+American diplomat George Ball found Archbishop Makarios, president of Cyprus, difficult to deal with, as he commonly rejected the advice.

 The Americans secretly talked to General Georgios Grivas, leader of the EOKA guerrilla organization.
 While invasion and war did not occur, the U.S. alienated both the Greek and Turkish governments and drove Makarios closer to the Russians and Egyptians.
 The Cyprus Emergency ended in 1959 with the signing of the London-Zürich Agreements, establishing the Republic of Cyprus as a non-partitioned independent state separate from Greece.

+On June 5, 1964, President LBJ sent a letter to Turkish Premier İsmet İnönü, the "Johnson letter."
+The most important point was NATO would be reluctant to defend Turkey.

+Item 1 was the critical American position toward Turkey.
+Item 2 was the wake-up call.
+Johnson revealed to Turkey's political elite that the TAF overly depended on the US.
+Inonu knew that he would receive a strong message.
+The letter leaked to the press before messenger left the building.
+Inonu created a reference point for the nature and intention of American policy on Turkey.
+In the following decades, Johnson's Letter became the first-level reference when an American policy regarding Turkey was analyzed.
+The unintended consequence of the Johnson letter showed in the public debates.
+What would American assistance look like if the US wanted to defend Turkey?

+The US ordered the Sixth Fleet to Istanbul in August 1968.
+The Turkish public perceived the visit as a follow-up to the Johnson letter.
+The labor federations and the other left-wing groups protested the fleet.
+Those were the same groups that presented a heartfelt welcome in the late 1950s.